Auto actions

 You can trigger a REST Call or Poll auto action as part of your release process flow.

-There are several configuration parameters that can be customized for your needs.
+There are several related configuration parameters that can be customized as needed.
 These parameters begin with the RC_AA_REST prefix.
-For example, admins can set a timeout value for REST requests using the RC_AA_REST_CALL_REQUEST_TIMEOUT parameter (by default 60 seconds) or RC_AA_REST_CALL_ALLOWED_URL_LIST to specify the allowed URLs.
+For example, admins can set a timeout value for REST requests using the RC_AA_REST_CALL_REQUEST_TIMEOUT parameter (default: 60 seconds), or specify the allowed URLs using RC_AA_REST_CALL_ALLOWED_URL_LIST.
 For details, see Configuration parameters.

 REST Call actions